 And yet, the book is, well — not good.
-It’s readable and arguably even enjoyable (in that way that candy is enjoyable), but for the most part it does not hold a candle to the movie.
-To wit, there is an entire subplot revolving around the size of Sonny Corleone’s dick.
+It’s readable.
+Arguably enjoyable (the way candy is enjoyable).
+But it does not hold a candle to the movie.
+For example, an entire subplot in the book deals with the size of Sonny Corleone’s dick.
 Yeah, you could even say the book is terrible.

 Still, for author Mario Puzo, The Godfather was a breakthrough.
 Before it was published, Puzo had written two other novels.
-They’d earned some critical acclaim, but sold absolutely nothing.
-Soon, he was 45-years-old, had a wife and five children to support, and was crippled by a gambling habit that always left him broke.
+They’d earned critical acclaim, but sold few copies.
+One day he woke up and he was 45-years-old.
+He had a wife and five children to support.
+And he was crippled by a gambling habit.

 Mario Puzo was living the dream.

 But the most interesting part of The Godfather Papers is not Puzo’s story about making it to the promised land.
 It’s the thoughts he had before he got there.

 The book’s final section includes something readers rarely get to see — Puzo’s journal entries; private notes he’d written in the 50’s, twenty years before any of that ‘living the dream’ stuff came true.